TWUOnline/orientation/chapter1.md

 Knowing this, we need to prepare you to be able to protect yourself, especially if you are in a vulnerable community, or to protect those around you who are more vulnerable than you.

+## What is digital literacy?

+We mentioned a definition of digital literacy in the introduction to this course, but, as is true for many things, its not quite that simple.

+##### Listen

+Bonni Stachowiak from the _Teaching in Higher Ed _podcast interviewed Bryan Alexander on the topic of digital literacies and how the idea has changed over the last decade.

+&lt;iframe width="320" height="30" src="http://teachinginhighered.com/?powerpress\_embed=4161-tihe\_podcast&amp;powerpress\_player=mediaelement-audio" frameborder="0" scrolling="no"&gt;&lt;/iframe&gt;

 ## Why is digital literacy important? {#why-is-digital-literacy-important}

 In December 2013, the Senior Director for Corporate Communications at the internet company IAC was fired from her job.
 The reason that she was fired was that there was a massive global response to something that she did.
 She sent a tweet.